-During the period ended 31st August 2020, there is an operating cumulative surplus of funds totaling £14k a.
+During the period ended 31st August 2021, there is an operating cumulative surplus of funds totalling £31k.

 Reserves Policy

 The definition of reserves in the SORP is 'that part of a charity's income funds that is freely available for its general purposes'.
 This definition of reserves therefore normally excludes: